hasan-na/CPSC-571-Project-/README.md

 This should download all of the necessary dependencies required to run the program

-After the dependencies have been downloaded you can run the code by putting the following prompts into the command line
+After the dependencies have been downloaded you should put the terminal into UTF8 encoding by using the following command

 chcp 65001

+After the terminal is UTF8 encoded you can run the program by using the following command

 python main.py

-Use chcp 65001 to convert the terminal to UTF8 encoding and then you can run the code by using python main.py